krol3/kubernetes-security-checklist/README.md

 - ✅ Role-based Access Control - RBAC
   - *Follow the principle of least privilege*
+  - Workload identity in Cloud providers: Employ workload identity to tie RBAC to the cloud provider’s authentication mechanism.
   - Avoid admin-level access in the cluster
       - [AquaSecurity/kubectl-who-can](https://github.com/aquasecurity/kubectl-who-can).
 Show who has RBAC permissions to perform actions on different resources in Kubernetes.
       - [FairwindsOps/rbac-manager](https://github.com/FairwindsOps/rbac-manager).
 This is an operator that supports declarative configuration for RBAC with new custom resources.